From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: PHASE Guideline: Interpreting STPA for AI System Case Studies

-Considering the growing body of research in algorithmic harms and our findings from the case studies, we found it much more appropriate to use existing taxonomies \cite{Weidinger2022-ni,Shelby2023-to,bird2023}, industry-specific regulatory requirements \cite{euAIact}, and community-based and participatory research methods \cite{DeVos2022-jk,Wang2022-cx} for loss identification of \ac{AI} systems.
-Furthermore, in the guideline, we outline a list of potential system boundaries for \ac{AI} system and provide examples of hazards that capture a range of problematic contextual factors that lead to the aforementioned types of losses. \paragraph{Identifying losses} The losses identified for each case study go beyond the traditional definition of safety (e.g., loss of life, damage to property or environment).
+\paragraph{Identifying losses} The losses identified for each case study go beyond the traditional definition of safety (e.g., loss of life, damage to property or environment).
 As shown in Table \ref{tab:loss}, the identified losses consider a broader set of emergent harms from \ac{AI} systems.
-Our reflexive analysis reveals that there are three different categories of losses pertinent in an \ac{STPA} of an \ac{ML} system: 1) traditional safety-critical losses, 2) performance-related losses, 3) sociotechnical losses. \textit{Safety-critical losses} represent losses in the traditional definition of safety such as loss of human life, property damage, and the environment (C1.L1). \textit{Performance-related losses}, on the other hand, emerge when the \ac{AI} system does not meet performance expectations (C1.L2) or when the individuals, groups, or organizations experience loss of reputation or economic loss (C3.L6, C2.L4).
-Lastly, \textit{sociotechnical losses} cover a broad range of sociotechnical harms that individuals and groups can experience that may not be safety-critical or performance-related (C1.L4, C2.L2, C3.L2).
+Our reflexive analysis reveals that there are three different categories of losses pertinent in an \ac{STPA} of an \ac{ML} system: 1) traditional safety-critical losses, 2) performance-related losses, 3) sociotechnical losses. \textit{Safety-critical losses} represent losses in the traditional definition of safety, such as loss of human life, property damage, and the environment (\textit{C1.L1}). \textit{Performance-related losses}, on the other hand, emerge when the \ac{AI} system does not meet performance expectations (\textit{C1.L2}) or when the individuals, groups, or organizations experience loss of reputation or economic loss (\textit{C3.L6},\textit{ C2.L4}).
+Lastly, \textit{sociotechnical losses} cover a broad range of sociotechnical harms that individuals and groups can experience that may not be safety-critical or performance-related (\textit{C1.L4}, \textit{C2.L2}, \textit{C3.L2}).
+Considering the growing body of research in algorithmic harms and our findings from the case studies, we found it much more appropriate to use existing taxonomies \cite{Weidinger2022-ni,Shelby2023-to,bird2023}, industry-specific regulatory requirements \cite{euAIact}, and community-based and participatory research methods \cite{DeVos2022-jk,Wang2022-cx} for loss identification of \ac{AI} systems. \paragraph{Defining system boundaries} Our selection of system boundaries was guided by the structure of the algorithmic supply chain and by the information available about each case, as well as by where stakeholders indicated that they could meaningfully exercise control.
+Rather than centering boundaries on individual models, we drew them around development and use processes, which enabled a more thorough analysis of how hazards emerge across the lifecycle of an \ac{AI} system.
+The number of system boundaries is not prescribed by \ac{PHASE}; analysts define as many as are needed to cover the loci of control relevant to the identified losses.
+In our cases, three boundaries per system happened to capture the accessible points of control, but this is illustrative rather than a requirement, and prior work has shown that the \ac{ML} development lifecycle can be decomposed into many more stages.
+The boundaries also differ across cases---for example, integration or a distinct operational boundary appears in some systems but not others---because the systems, their paradigms, and the points at which developers, users, or automated agents reported having decision-making authority differ.
+Importantly, drawing boundaries around sub-processes does not discard the whole-system view: because boundaries are connected through shared control actions and feedback, interactions across them remain visible rather than being lost, and a hazard localized in one boundary can propagate through these links to losses defined in another.